Chart Color Schemes

 Lobethal - Woodside is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Lobethal-Woodside, as per the latest Census, 93.3% of dwellings were houses while 6.7% comprised semi-detached homes, apartments, and other types.
-Adelaide metro had a slightly higher proportion of houses at 95.2%.
-Home ownership in Lobethal-Woodside stood at 38.8%, with mortgaged properties at 45.6% and rented dwellings at 15.6%.
+The dwelling structure in Lobethal-Woodside, as per the latest Census evaluation, consisted of 93.3% houses and 6.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Adelaide metro's 95.2% houses and 4.8% other dwellings.
+Home ownership in Lobethal-Woodside stood at 38.8%, with the rest of dwellings either mortgaged (45.6%) or rented (15.6%).
 The median monthly mortgage repayment was $1,600, lower than Adelaide metro's average of $1,733.
-Median weekly rent in Lobethal-Woodside was $320 compared to Adelaide metro's $350.
-Nationally, Lobethal-Woodside's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+The median weekly rent figure in Lobethal-Woodside was $320, compared to Adelaide metro's $350 and the national average of $375.
+Nationally, Lobethal-Woodside's mortgage repayments were significantly lower than the Australian average of $1,863.

 Frequently Asked Questions - Housing